 court-appointed guardian for the member; or

 person designated by law to make health care decisions when the member is in a hospital or nursing home and is incapacitated or mentally or physically incapable of communication.

-Consult appropriate legal counsel, as described in Section 2114, When and What Information May Be Disclosed, for approval.
+Consult the Office of the Chief Counsel, as described in Section 2114, When and What Information May Be Disclosed, for approval.

 2119.2 Unemancipated Minors